IPhone (1st generation)

-Development of the iPhone as a product began in 2005 and continued in complete secrecy until its public unveiling.
-The device broke with prevailing mobile phone designs by eliminating most physical hardware buttons and eschewing a stylus for its finger-friendly touch interface, featuring instead only a few physical buttons and a touch screen.
-It featured quad-band GSM cellular connectivity with GPRS and EDGE support for data transfer, and it used continuous internet access and onboard processing to support features unrelated to voice communication.
-Its successor, the iPhone 3G, was announced on June 9, 2008.
+Development of the iPhone began in 2005 and continued in secrecy until its public unveiling at Macworld 2007.
+The device broke with prevailing mobile phone designs by eliminating most physical hardware buttons, and relying on a finger-friendly touchscreen interface that did not need a stylus.
+The iPhone featured quad-band GSM cellular connectivity with GPRS and EDGE support for data transfer, and it used continuous internet access and onboard processing to support features unrelated to voice communication.